xyanaxa/IanaUshakova/README.md

 [![Header](https://github.com/xyanaxa/IanaUshakova/blob/main/Junior_QA_Engineer-2-1-transformed.png)](mailto:xiushakovax@gmail.com)

-## My CV
+## 📃 My CV
 You can download my CV as a [PDF](https://drive.google.com/drive/folders/1ld9gADD8mRkOT39X3H7CSR6nvnAiwc63?usp=share_link)

-## About me
+## 🙋🏼‍♀️ About me
 My experience as a business assistant in an EdTech project focused on IT training has provided me with a deep understanding and knowledge of the IT industry.
 I have gained valuable insights into the field of software testing and the dynamic nature of IT, and I really enjoy it!
+I started

 <i>Data passionate, continuous learning and curious soul.
 Based in Poland but available to work worldwide.</i>

-## My experience
+## 💼 My experience
 My previous job was closely related to IT.
 I have worked in EdTech on the development of IT courses in frontend, backend and testing, where I was responsible for:
 - managing the educational process, structuring materials;
 - creating educational content and innovative internship projects;
 - processing customer experience;
 - operating business workflows;

-Also we have developed Internship Program for our students:
+📌 Also we have developed Internship Program for our students:

 This project was conceived as a small startup for student practice.
 At the beginning of the project's development, I served as a project manager, creating and managing project documentation, collaborating with developers and designers, I was responsible for:
 - tracking and monitor project tasks;